-6 Types of SuperFoods for Boosting Your Immune System
+6 Types of Superfoods for Boosting Your Immune System

-However, it is important to note that there is no one specific food or supplement that is a miracle “immune booster” as a weapon against illness or coronavirus.
+However, it is important to note that there is no one specific food or supplement that is a miracle “immune booster” as a weapon against illness or COVID-19.
 Your immune system is a complex system that involves different kinds of cells, each with a specialized function.

 Your best line of immune defense is to choose whole and nutritious foods that can work towards naturally keeping your immune system in check.

 Below is a list of foods to stock up on and that can keep during distancing from COVID-19, while focusing on nutrition-packed foods:

 Not only are they flavoring agents, but research has also suggested that garlic, turmeric, and ginger contain potent antioxidants and anti-microbial and anti-inflammatory properties.
 They can be added to almost anything: marinades, soups, roasted vegetables, stews, casseroles, stir fry, salad dressings, etc.

 Whole grains deliver a variety of nutrients like B vitamins, fiber, zinc and iron, which have vital roles in the body from helping prevent infections to enhancing immunity and promoting good digestion.
 Try brown rice, whole wheat pasta, whole grain English muffins, oatmeal, quinoa, popcorn.